Sunday, July 01, 2012

 There was an information board showing what these buildings will eventually look like:

 Some of the upstairs rooms have informational boards about the war of 1812 and Madison’s role in it, some displays about messages sent in code, and we watched a video about Madison’s role in authoring the Constitution.
 This is what he is most famous for, and why he should be revered.
 He studied past governments of every type, and past philosophers views on government, and wrote the Virginia plan which he took to the Constitutional convention.
 Then, as one of the writers of The Federalist, he helped inspire American citizens to support and ratify the Constitution.
 He subsequently served in Congress and introduced The Bill of Rights, and worked for its passage.
 As president, he guided the new nation through its first war (1812), thus demonstrating that a constitutional government could survive a national crisis.
 He was also the only sitting president in history who actually went off to fight personally in the battles.
 His wife, Dolley, was the one who defined the role of “First Lady”, and she also, famously, saved the portrait of George Washington when the British forces made it to Washington and burned the White House.
-But the paradox is that in all his thinking and planning in writing the Virginia plan, which mostly took place in this “temple” on the grounds,

 and which eventually became the basis for the constitution, and trying to make everything fair and balanced for the people, including the common man, he owned about 100 slaves.
 Most of the “founding fathers” had been for their entire lives, men of means, which meant that they and their fathers before them, owned slaves.
 In order to keep the loose union of colonies together, they kind of made a “gentlemen’s agreement” not to address the issue of slavery.
 It was something unsettling he had to live with for the rest of his life.
-Then we went out to explore the grounds.
-Here is a picture of the back of the house:

 Right outside was a bench with a sculpture of James and Dolley, so we posed with them: